Axobot-org/Axobot/docs/server.rst

 * delete_welcome_on_quick_leave: Boolean indicating whether the welcome message should be deleted if the member leaves the server quickly.
 Default is :code:`False`.
 * description: Description of the server, used for the `info server <infos.html#info>`__ command and potential partners.
 Default empty.
 * enable_fun: Boolean indicating if the fun part (documentation in preparation) is activated.
 If so, all commands in this section will be available.
 Default is :code:`True`.
+* enable_ttt:Boolean indicating if members of your server can play tic-tac-toe.
+Default is :code:`True`.
 * enable_xp: Boolean indicating whether the xp system is activated.
 Default is :code:`True`.
 * help_in_dm: Boolean indicating whether the help command message should be sent as a private message or not.
 If the value is set to :code:`True`, the message will be sent in DM or as an ephemeral message.
 * kick_allowed_roles: List of roles allowed to use the `kick <moderator.html#kick>`__ command.
 By default, none.